 USB-C Headsets For Mac

-Explore the newest generation in Apple compatible microphone USB-C headsets featuring a Type-C connector that are compatible with Thunderbolt 3 enabled MacBook Pro, MacBook Air, iMac and Mac mini computers.
+Explore the newest generation of Apple compatible microphone USB-C headsets featuring a Type-C connector that are compatible with Thunderbolt 3 enabled MacBook Pro, MacBook Air, iMac and Mac mini computers.

 Headsets With Mic For USB-C Ports

 Above are a few Apple friendly microphone equipped headset and earbud recommendations for modern Macs that have a Thunderbolt 3 / USBC port.
-They're ideal for Apple dication and Siri speech recognition, VOIP, FaceTime and Skype teleconferencing, or for music and audio playback.
+They're ideal for Apple dication, Siri speech recognition, VOIP, FaceTime, Zoom and Skype teleconferencing, or for music and audio playback.

 On-Ear USB-C Headsets With Microphone For Mac